dasafodev/Pixel-Pet-Pals/README.md

 # 🐾 Pixel Pet Pals 🐾

+Hi!It's Marlon here!
 Ever wanted a pet that doesn't shed, never needs a walk at 3 AM, and fits right in your browser?
 Or maybe you just want to show off your *impeccable* taste in pixel art?
 Well, you've stumbled into the right corner of the internet!

 **Welcome to Pixel Pet Pals – where digital companionship meets a dash of retro charm!**